How to save money on groceries

 Grocery stores put all of their freshest and (usually) cheapest items all around the outside of the store.
 The rows in the center are usually for pre-packaged convenience foods that will cost you an arm and a leg to buy.

-When meat is a few days to expiry, grocery stores will knock down the price significantly.
+When the meat is a few days to expiry, grocery stores will knock down the price significantly.
 Just freeze them and you have some meat waiting for the next meal and have saved yourself some money by buying it at a discount.